 Tell your doctor if you have ever had any unusual or allergic reaction to abacavir, dolutegravir, and lamivudine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of abacavir, dolutegravir, and lamivudine combination in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of abacavir, dolutegravir, and lamivudine combination in children weighing less than 40 kilograms.
 Safety and efficacy have not been established.

 Although appropriate studies on the relationship of age to the effects of abacavir, dolutegravir, and lamivudine combination have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
 However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution for patients receiving abacavir, dolutegravir, and lamivudine combination.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking abacavir, dolutegravir, and lamivudine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.